Article based on a lecture kept at the International Yoga Congress, Bucharest, 25th of November 2012 by Johanes Dragonoff.

 Cantor described Absolutum in relation to the manifested reality:Accordingly I distinguish an eternal uncreated infinity or absolutum which is due to God and his attributes, and a created infinity or transfinitum, which has to be used wherever in the created nature an actual infinity has to be noticed, for example, with respect to, according to my firm conviction, the actually infinite number of created individuals, in the universe as well as on our earth and, most probably, even in every arbitrarily small extended piece of space.
 One proof is based on the notion of God.
 First, from the highest perfection of God, we infer the possibility of the creation of the transfinite, then, from his all-grace and splendor, we infer the necessity that the creation of the transfinite in fact has happened.
 (Georg Cantor: Gesammelte Abhandlungen mathematischen und philosophischen Inhalts.
 1932)

 The mathematical meaning of actual infinity is synonymous with definite, completed, or existentially true infinity.
-Many mathematicians objected the way Cantor was considering infinities as platonic objects, existing in themselves and just waiting to be discovered.
+Many mathematicians objected to the way Cantor was considering infinities as platonic objects, existing in themselves and just waiting to be discovered.
 Even Cantor himself was reluctant to admit the existence of infinitely small numbers used in differential calculus.

 The existence of mathematical infinities in this actual sense does not imply their physical manifestation.
 The question of whether infinite numbers can be considered as true mathematical objects is therefore independent of the question of whether infinite things exist physically in nature.